L I V I N G

 So two full-time working parents (20 days × 8 hours each) would score 40 base points, before any adjustments.

-Bonus points (Arakawa Ward examples): Returning from parental leave (+4), sibling already enrolled at the same facility (+2), single-parent household with employment (+4)
+Bonus points (Arakawa Ward examples): Returning from 2+ years of parental leave after temporary withdrawal and re-enrollment (+4), sibling already enrolled at the same facility (+2), single-parent household with employment (+4)

 Penalty points (Arakawa Ward examples): Grandparent under 65 living with the household and able to provide care (−6), overdue daycare fees for 6+ months (−20)